zper240/showdown_agent/README.md

 The full details of the assignment marking and expectations of the report are laid out on Canvas:

 ## Setup
 The following instructions will enable you setup and run the basic random example agent and guide you on how to then create your own agent.
 These instructions will default to using a folder called "~/compsys726" but you may pull these package into any directory you desire.

 The assignment has been developed for python3.10 and it is recommended you use a python virtual environment for working on this assignment.
 I recommend pyenv but you can use whichever you are fimilar with.

+These instructions are written based on using Ubuntu 22.04 but will suffice for Windows/MAC users as well - but may require changes to certain commands.
+Any specific issues with following these instructions please message the teaching staff on Slack.

 ![Python](https://img.shields.io/badge/python-3.10-blue.svg)